flrdv/calculator/README.md

 #### Unary operations
 `+` and `-` respectively.

-Note: the precedence of unary operations are the lower than power, function calls and in-parenthesis expressions.
+Note: the precedence of unary operations are lower than power, function calls and in-parenthesis expressions.
 So in fact - just like in math